rareval48/CircuitPython/README.md

 ```

-### Evidence
+### Evidence and Wiring
 <img src="https://github.com/rareval48/CircuitPython/blob/main/Images/distance_sensor.gif">

 ### Reflection
 This assignment taught me many things including how to use a distance sensor and how to set up/ plug in the distance sensor to the board.
-This assignment was pretty easy except for finding out how to change the led smoothly.
+It was pretty easy to get everything setup and get the code to work  all I had to do was to find out how to get the LED to change smoothly.
+I got it to run smoothly by mixing code from the Hello_CircuitPython assignment above and code from a couple of adafruits websites. :neckbeard: